Documentation Index

 Overview

 A recovery workflow is the ordered sequence of actions the Instance HA engine takes after a host failure notification is received.
 The workflow covers instance evacuation, restart on a healthy host, and post-recovery status reporting.
-Understanding the workflow helps you interpret recovery notifications and set appropriate expectations for recovery time.Prerequisites
+The Dashboard provides real-time tracking of each VM evacuation through the Recovery Progress tab and a consolidated VM Moves page.Prerequisites

 - Instance HA protection enabled on your instances